+- Preserve a beloved senior’s memories by recording their stories via StoryCorps, a nonprofit dedicated to building human connections.
 Along with preserving their legacies, sharing stories can also positively impact seniors’ mental, emotional, and physical health.
-Writing about family history or reminiscing has been shown to improve seniors’ self-esteem and general outlook on life, according to AgingCare.com,.
+Writing about family history or reminiscing has been shown to improve seniors’ self-esteem and general outlook on life, according to AgingCare.com.
 Sharing stories also improves cognitive activity, especially in those suffering from depression and dementia.

 - Spend quality time outdoors, as open-air activities where there is plenty of space between people has been deemed lower risk.
 Consider a scenic walk, a picnic in the park, fishing or golfing and other fun pursuits that can be done while wearing a mask as needed and following recommended social distancing protocols.
 Staying socially engaged will help seniors physically and mentally, reducing the risk of heart disease, high blood pressure, Alzheimer’s, and depression.
 We encourage you to join Amada Senior Care in celebrating senior citizens not just on August 21st, but every day.